 Engagement rings are a well-known tradition within our culture, and they’re an exciting one at that!
 After all, every girl dreams of the day that the man of their dreams slips a sparkly rock on their finger.
 However, how often do we stop to think about where this tradition hails from and how it became the star-studded phenomenon that it is today?

 This is an interesting topic to explore, and below, we delve into the history behind diamond engagement rings.
 How did terms such as, “a diamond is forever” come to be and how did these lustrous stones gain the prestige they hold today in the wedding industry?
-Keep reading to find out.
+Keep reading to find out or take a look at our wonderful selection of diamond engagement rings from Brilliance.

 The History of the Diamond Engagement Rings